 While it is a smaller event, the majority of ECF attendees come in from foreign countries.
 This leads to a low language barrier and focuses on import/export infrastructure.

 For more info, visit the East China Fair website.

-Most of the vendors that populate the marketplace are trading companies that work closely with factories in neighboring provinces.
+Most vendors are trading companies that work closely with factories in neighboring provinces.
 You can work with them to arrange transport and future reorders, or you can choose to hire a local agent (who also aids in negotiation and purchase agreements).

-It should be noted that most suppliers in Yiwu primarily do business with Indian, African, and Middle Eastern buyers.
-The import laws in these countries vary dramatically from that of the US, so you cannot trust Yiwu suppliers to comply with safety, trademark, and labeling regulations automatically.
+Most suppliers in Yiwu primarily do business with Indian, African, and Middle Eastern buyers.
+The import laws in these countries vary dramatically from that of the U.S., so do not expect Yiwu suppliers to comply with safety, trademark, and labeling regulations automatically.

 Be sure to know which regulations and restrictions apply to your product categories before purchasing.
 To avoid risk at customs, avoid sourcing these goods in Yiwu:

 - Toys & Children’s Products